jsa4000/Kubernetes-Ecosystem-Tools/eventing/strimzi/docs/01_installation.md

 ## Kafka Cluster

-This section provides the minimal configurations to deploy a Kafka Cluster using Strimzi Operator.
+This section provides the minimal [configuration](https://strimzi.io/docs/operators/latest/configuring.html) to deploy a Kafka Cluster using Strimzi Operator.

 > As well as configuring `Kafka`, you can add configuration for `ZooKeeper` and the Strimzi Operators.
 Common configuration properties, such as logging and healthchecks, are configured independently for each component.